-Youth Suicidality linked to Puberty Blockers and Sex-Change Hormones access, New Study Suggests
+Heritage Report: Youth Suicidality Linked to Puberty Blockers and Sex-Change Hormones

-A study by The Heritage Foundation Center for Education Policy has found that increasing minors’ access to cross-sex medical interventions does not necessarily decrease suicidality among youth, as is commonly claimed.
-In fact, the report states, “it likely leads to higher rates of suicide among young people in states that adopt these changes”.
+A study by the conservative Heritage Foundation‘s Center for Education Policy has claimed that increasing minors’ access to cross-sex medical interventions does not necessarily decrease suicidality among youth, as is commonly claimed.
+In fact, according to the report, “it likely leads to higher rates of suicide among young people in states that adopt these changes”.

 The findings were published just a month and a half before an independent review deemed the controversial UK Tavistock Gender Clinic to be “unsafe”.
 Since then, Tavistock has been engulfed in legal action, with around 1000 families expected to sue the medical clinic.